For Poles in America: “It’s a Clean Thing”

 But scrubbing wasn’t the only criteria for these efficient, high octane, abode administrators of yesteryear.
 Extra points seemed to be credited to those homemaker moms who were out early,

-got extra credit for being early morning first.
+extra credit for being early morning first.
 Competition was keen and came in unique formats.
-Perhaps the old Polish saying: “Kto rano wstaje, temu Pan Bog daje” (Who rises early, to him God
+Perhaps the old Polish saying: “Kto rano wstaje, temu Pan Bog daje” (Who rises early, to him God gives), had

 It even related to the curbside where putting out the trash and garbage for collection was expected to be early, orderly and in spic and span fashion.

-employed by the Buffalo Sanitation Department and his experiences in picking up the haphazard, carelessly mixed garbage intermingled with the trash and how “We’d have to smell it and wear it the rest
+by the Buffalo Sanitation Department and his experiences in picking up the haphazard, carelessly mixed garbage intermingled with the trash and how “We’d have to smell it and wear it the rest of the day.

 Proficiency, cleanliness and stability, they certainly were dominant status builders.
 Unfortunately, taken for granted were those serene, ethnic neighborhoods of personal responsibility based on a